snowkit/differ/README.md

 ## Facts

 - This is a port of Separating Axis Theorem, for collision detection between shapes.
+- **not specific to OpenFL**
 - Supports polygons and circles, currently.
+- Includes a drawing class for seeing shapes with OpenFL
-- See tests/ for a OpenFL ready test project
+- See tests/ for a OpenFL ready test project.
-- Currently specific to OpenFL, (flash.geom.Matrix class) but this will be changing soon to be standalone.
-- COLLISION ONLY.
-No physics here.
+- **COLLISION ONLY.** No physics here.
 By design :)
 - Contributions welcome

 ## Notes